Wolters FAQ's What is Wolters?

 Same diploma & same graduation ceremony.
 We are one high school with 3 campuses, each designed to meet the unique needs of our students.
 Every student attending and graduating from Wolters will receive a diploma from Deer Park High School.
 There is no delineation on the diploma for attending Wolters Campus.

 The course curriculum in classes is the same but the instructional timeline has been adjusted to allow for acceleration.
 Teachers continually evaluate their curriculum to ensure students master the course TEKS and perform satisfactorily on all state assessments.
-Upon enrollment in the program, students are issued a laptop to access our course content and facilitate their instruction.
+Upon enrollment in the program, students are issued an iPad to access our course content and facilitate their instruction.